jeffmahoney/ikev2/README.md

 This is a collection of tools, config files, and notes I've developed while getting IKEv2 with strong encryption working on various platforms.

-- ios-build-profile.py: Builds a .mobileconfig profile to be imported by Apple devices running iOS.
+- build-mobileconfig.py: Builds a .mobileconfig profile to be imported by Apple devices running iOS or OS X.

 - macos-networkextensiontool.py: Modifies an existing IKEv2 VPN to use
   more secure encryption and integrity algorithms and Diffie Hellman groups.